liquidg3/Titan-Alfred/README.md

             - user.ejs
             - front.ejs
 ```

+## Configuring routes
+Once your site has been forged, you can configure alfred in 1 of 2 places.

+`/path/to/site/configs/alfred.json` and `/path/to/site/configs/alfred-dev.json`

+The `alfred-dev.json` config will override anything in `alfred.json`.

 ## Example layout.ejs
 If you are using ejs you can define your main layout this way and <%- body %> will be the view you defined in the controller